 - Quick Recovery – 23

 Dubious Camoran Throne: Maximum Health, Stamina Recovery and Stamina

 Warrior – Increased Weapon Damage

-Class (all), Heavy Armor (all), Medium Armor (all except the ones that require you to wear 5 pieces), Two-Handed (all), Dual Wield (all), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first)
+Class (all), Heavy Armor (all), Medium Armor (all except the ones that require you to wear 5 pieces), Light Armor (all except those that don’t require 5 pieces worn), Two-Handed (all), Dual Wield (all), Undaunted (all), Racial (all), Alchemy (Medicinal Use), Assault (all), Support (all except the first)